austinhuang0131/joinmatrix/guide/matrix-vs-discord.md

 [^7]: Limited by Matrix event size limits.
 The current event size limit is specified to be 65536 bytes.
 Formatted message size limit assuming the formatted body takes approximately twice as much as plain text body.

 [^8]: May be more accurately described as ban hierarchy, as the order of roles only affect role changes, nick overrides, kicks and bans.
 Discord's permission system is otherwise "explicit allow wins".

+[^9]: Somebody actually tried to report a message after deleting it and they got "no such message in our database" from T&S. Also backed by [Stanislav Vishnevskiy's blog post on infrastructure of Discord](https://blog.discord.com/how-discord-stores-billions-of-messages-7fa6ec7ee4c7#.fdhp3rxlo).

+[^10]: Process detection only exists in the desktop client.
+Somebody reverse engineered this process detection.
+Unlike Steam's similar process detection, this detection only sends the successfully detected games, not the list of every process running.
+Can be opted out by disabling the game activity detection.
+Science endpoint is said to drop the data server-side when the relevant toggles are disabled, however no one has verified if that toggle actually works.
+Hence assumed as "cannot be opted out".

+[^11]: Paywalling features related to customisation and expressivity is Discord's core business model, stated repeatedly by themselves and also verified by various third party sources. https://seoaves.com/how-does-discord-make-money-the-discord-business-model/ https://moneymodels.org/business-models/how-does-discord-make-money/

+[^12]: The exception is messages that @-mention the bot user can still be seen without the message content event.
+As many bot developers said, this is still a band-aid and not a useful solution.
+Direct messages are not affected by message content intent.